hackclub/some-assembly-required/guide/writing-code/instructions/conventions.md

 Every assembly language has its own set of **conventions** that dictate where a program expects things to be.

-Let's take this JavaScript code, for example, where we're doing our handy dandy slope-intercept equation like before.
+Let's take this JavaScript code, for example, where we're doing our handy dandy slope-intercept equation that we used earlier.

 <p align="center">
   <br />